I've been admitted. What's next?

 Begin your university journey and support your success by joining Memorial University's online orientation.

-Information on how and when to register will be sent to your @mun.ca email in (normally about one month before registration opens).
-You can also check your registration date and time through Memorial Self-Service and check out how to register for undergraduate courses details beforehand.
-Your registration eligibility is dependent on the final admission decision.
+Information on how and when to register for courses will be sent to your @mun.ca email about one month before registration opens.
+You can also check your registration date and time through Memorial Self-Service and review how to register for undergraduate courses beforehand.

 You'll want to review first year information, especially the sample first year programs and non-credit courses and placement tests you may be required to write or complete before starting your studies.